adamryman/craigslistNotifier/README.md

 + Improve setup experience
 + Include crontab script or use alternate way of updating
 + Add email support because twillio cost money (Email servers are a lot harder to setup than I thought)

+##License
+MIT